wuihee/CSE123/creative_project_1/README.md

 # Creative Project 1: Survivor Game

-## TODO

-- READ THROUGH AND REFACTOR IF NECESSARY.
-- Should I have actionOptions as a field?
-- Can my StrengthTask inherit from Task or must it be from the other tasks?

 ## Implementation Requirements

 - Each type of task should be represented by a class that extends the Task class.